johnmidgley/opencola-alpha/README.md

 # opencola-alpha

 Welcome to the OpenCola alpha.
 We look forward to hearing your feedback and getting help ironing out the wrinkles.
 While a lot of the foundation is complete, we will continually be working on adding new features and making it easier to install / use.
+Some key things that we will be working on:

+1. **Sharing arbitrary files**: Currently, the things you share must be on the web (pages, PDFs, images).
+We will add functionality so that you can share content directly from your computer.
+2. **Personas**: All activity is associated to a single persona.
+We will add functionality so that you can have different personas (family, friends, work, etc.) so that you can segment you activity.
+3. **Mobile Apps**: You can use OpenCola on mobile as a web app, but we intend to have native apps to make things easier to use.
+4. **Data Importers**: Since most people have a lot of content on existing sites, we will implement importers to make it easy to import activity into OpenCola.

 Feel free to add issues you come across to [issues](https://github.com/johnmidgley/opencola-alpha/issues) for this repo or email dev@opencola.io.